beyarkay/masters-thesis/src/02_background.md

     y_i (\bm{w}^T x_i - b) \ge 1 \quad \forall i \in {1, \ldots, n}.
 \end{equation}

-Achieving a perfect separation between two real-world classes is frequently unattainable.
-In such instances, it becomes advantageous to allow a certain amount of misclassification in the pursuit of a hyperplane that will better generalise to unseen data.
-To address this, a "soft margin" is introduced which permits a certain level of misclassification.

 For each observation $x_i$, a slack variable $\xi_i$ is defined as follows:

-For each observation $x_i$, a slack variable $\xi_i$ is defined. $\xi_i$ is zero if $x_i$ is correctly classified, greater than 1 if it is misclassified, and between 0 and 1 if it is correctly classified but is within the SVM's margin.
+$\xi_i$ is zero if $x_i$ is correctly classified, greater than 1 if it is misclassified, and between 0 and 1 if it is correctly classified but is within the SVM's margin.
 This can be succinctly expressed as:

 \begin{equation}
     \xi_i = \max(0, 1 - y_i(\bm{w} x_i + b)) \quad \forall i \in {1, \ldots, n}.